3 firefighters hurt as fire burns century-old buildings in Salt Lake City's nightlife hub

 The city will work with the businesses to provide no-interest loans to help cover some of the costs once they get their insurance assessments back, Mendenhall said.

 The fire destroyed buildings that date back to 1920 and are “home to beloved local businesses and gathering places that bring life, culture, and connection to our community,” the Downtown Alliance said in a statement on Tuesday, noting that the effects will “ripple far beyond the walls of the impacted property.”
-The alliance, which represents 2,500 businesses and building owners in the central business district, said the affected property owners have said they intend to rebuild.
+The alliance, which represents 2,500 businesses and building owners, said the affected property owners have said they intend to rebuild.

 “This commitment gives us hope as we look toward restoring the vitality of this block,” the alliance said.